Recommendations

 What if your work self and home self were literally different people.

 ~95% RT.
 Apple TV+'s biggest show — S2 added 2M subscribers in a month.
 Multiple Emmy wins.
-Mainstream hit with prestige cred.
+Crossed over from niche to genuine mainstream hit.

 Undone